danielabar/meblog/src/markdown/dynamic-ruby-and-long-term-maintenance.md

 # app/models/article.rb
 class Article < ApplicationRecord after_create_commit do
-    MetadataSyncer.perform_async(self.class.name, id)
-    DataSyncer.perform_async(self.class.name, id)
+    MetadataSyncer.perform_async(id)
+    DataSyncer.perform_async(id)
   end
 end
 ```

 This version:
-- Is immediately understandable to any Rails developer
+- Is immediately understandable to any developer
 - Shows up in static searches for `DataSyncer`
-- Requires no additional service class or tests
+- Requires no additional service class
-- Makes the coupling between `Article` and its syncers explicit
+- Makes the relationship between `Article` and its syncers explicit

 Yes, if you need to add a third syncer, you add a third line.
 Personally I don't view this as a burden, it's clarity.

 ## When Dynamic Patterns Make Sense

 To be clear, there's nothing inherently wrong with the dynamic job dispatcher pattern.
-It could be genuinely useful as:
+It could be useful as:

 - **A documented library or gem** that handles job dispatching across multiple projects
-- **Well-tested infrastructure code** with comprehensive documentation
 - **A framework-level abstraction** where the benefits of the pattern justify the cognitive overhead

 In those contexts, the investment in understanding the abstraction pays dividends because it's used widely and consistently.